// thinkbeforecoding

 Multiple items

-type IComparable = member CompareTo: obj: obj -> int
+type IComparable = override CompareTo: obj: obj -> int

 <summary>Defines a generalized type-specific comparison method that a value type or class implements to order or sort its instances.</summary>